garci1294/Jesus-Garcia-Garcia-academic/content/authors/admin/_index.md

 My name is Jesus and I am a computational biology Ph.D. graduate student at the University of Minnesota.
 I am very fortunate to be co-advised by Dr. Andrew Venteicher and Dr. Jinhua Wang.

 I have a deep interest in studying brain tumors at the genomic level.
 The brain is a very complex system, and cancer adds to its complexity.
-I am optimistic that involving computational techniques will help us better understand the brain.
+Genomic computational algorithms are becoming more dynamic and I am optimistic that involving computational techniques will help us better understand the brain.

 In lab I exercise high-performance computing using LINUX heterogeneous clusters; design and implement computational biology tools to analyze different genomic technologies' results with the primary goal of classifying vulnerabilities in brain tumorigenesis.